Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 \section{Introduction}

-In a seminal article from 1934, Eugene Wigner predicted that conductance electrons in a metal at low densities can crystallize \cite{Wigner:1934}.
+In a seminal article from 1934, Eugene Wigner predicted that conduction electrons in a metal at low densities can crystallize \cite{Wigner:1934}.
 This is a peculiar situation in condensed matter, where otherwise crystallization is expected at high densities, and it results from the decay of the Coulomb interactions as the inverse of the interparticle distance $a$.
 For this reason, in an unscreened environment the Coulomb interactions scale with the charge density $n\sim a^{-3}$ as $E_{\rm pot}\sim n^{1/3}$.
 By comparison, the typical scale of the kinetic energy in a degenerate free electron gas is $E_{\rm kin}\sim\frac{h^2}{2ma^2}\sim n^{2/3}$~\cite{Kittel:1991}.
 As a result, at low densities, the Coulomb interactions are dominant over the kinetic energy, leading to crystallization.
 More generally, at low densities the Wigner crystal phase is favored regardless of the particle statistics, since the overlap of single-particle wave functions is small.

-Wigner crystallization, here broadly defined as the formation of ordered arrays of charged particles, can occur in a variety of Coulomb systems.
+Wigner crystallization, here broadly defined as the formation of ordered arrays of particles that interact through Coulomb repulsion, can occur in a variety of systems.
 It is expected to occur in the interior of white dwarfs and in the outer crust of neutron stars~\cite{VanHorn:1991}.
 It has been experimentally observed with electrons trapped on the surface of liquid helium~\cite{Grimes:1980}, and in low-dimensional solid state devices including GaAs/GaAlAs heterojunctions \cite{Andrei:1988} and carbon nanotubes \cite{Shapir:2019}.
-Ordered arrays of charged, solid particles have been experimentally studied with dusty plasmas \cite{Thomas:1994} and colloidal suspensions of polystyrene spheres in water~\cite{VanWinkle:1986}.
-Wigner crystallization is being pursued through the formation of ultracold neutral plasmas~\cite{Langin:2019,Bergeson:2019} of atomic ions immersed in a background of photo-ionized electrons.
-In the last three examples, the charged objects interact through a screened Coulomb potential.
+The stability of Wigner crystalline islands formed in quantum dots was analyzed in \cite{Shklovskii:1998}; Wigner molecular crystals have been reported in semiconductor moiré superlattices \cite{Yannouleas:2007,Li:2024}.
+Ordered arrays of charged, solid particles have been experimentally studied with dusty plasmas \cite{Thomas:1994,Piacente:2004b,Liu:2005} and colloidal suspensions of polystyrene spheres in water~\cite{VanWinkle:1986,Bechinger:2001}.
+Wigner crystallization is being pursued through the formation of ultracold neutral plasmas of atomic ions immersed in a background of photo-ionized electrons~\cite{Bergeson:2019,Langin:2019}.
+In many of these examples, the Coulomb repulsion of the charged objects is screened by a polarizing medium in which the objects are suspended.